fbpx

 Evolving from a PR crisis with media monitoring

-A PR crisis is primarily associated with doom and gloom, and for the most part that reputation is rightly earned.
-No one likes to be blind-sided by a threat that could damage their brand’s or their own reputation.
+A PR crisis is primarily associated with doom and gloom; for the most part, that reputation is rightly earned.
+No one likes to be blindsided by a threat that could damage their brand or reputation.

-Here are five ways you can capitalize on a crisis and come out of it stronger than before with the help of media monitoring.
+Here are five ways to capitalize on a crisis and come out of it stronger than before with the help of media monitoring.

 Demonstrate PR’s efficacy

 A crisis is your chance to perform in the spotlight for your leadership team and colleagues, as they will look to you for guidance.
-This is the time to prove how well you keep your cool and perform under pressure to mitigate damage and regain control.
+This is the time to prove how well you keep calm and perform under pressure to mitigate damage and regain control.

 How can media monitoring help?
-Keep stakeholders in the know during a crisis with media briefings and reports from your media monitoring tool.
+Keep stakeholders informed during a crisis with media briefings and reports from your media monitoring tool.
 Use benchmarks like coverage sentiment before, during, and after a crisis to show how PR activities are helping to recover your reputation.

 Forge new media relationships